 Technology has made written communication easier and faster.
 Poorly worded and confusing emails can be frustrating and counterproductive both within the organization and with customers.

-Furthermore, customers may consider unclear written communication to be a lack of professionalism on your part.
+Furthermore, customers may consider unclear written communication in cold emails to be a lack of professionalism on your part.

 One idea to consider is a style guide that team members can use for reference.
 Another is team development through writing skills and standards education.
 You can also develop templates, content writers, and brand guidelines.

 What you say is important, but equally important—if not more so—is how you say it.
 Tone and word choice are also crucial parts of oral communication.
 Effective verbal communication enables a person to work well with others.

 Most people don't focus on positive body language when talking with others, but listeners notice it and react to it, even if it is unconsciously.
 This reality means body language is an integral part of oral communication.

 Improving oral communication (and the body language that goes along with it) is an essential part of many aspects of team development, especially for leadership training.

-Interpersonal communication is a key area of development for employees at work.
+Interpersonal communication is a key areas of development opportunities at work.
 Communicating clearly and directly without coming across as offensive or brusque can take some practice.